arackaf/svelte-helpers/README.md

 {/if}
 ```

-This can be used whether conditionally rendering, or not.
+This can be used whether conditionally rendering (explained below), or not.

 ### Conditional Rendering